eda-globetrotter/lamiera-per-caldaie/src/graph/graph_notes.md

 With regards to implementation, if the edge weight can be treated as a number, and the nodes do not contain any unique/special element or set of elements, a 2-D matrix of numbers (e.g., int[][], double[][], or bool[][]) can be used to represent the 2-D array/matrix of nodes in the graph/network/circuit.
 Each entry in this 2-D array/matrix would be the weight of the edge connecting the row-indexed node with the column-indexed node.

-Another implementation style: If the node does not contain specific information, but the edge contains various information, the node's ID needs to be mapped into [1, n].
+Another implementation style: If the node does not contain specific information, but the edge contains various information, the node's ID needs to be uniquely mapped into [1, n]; uniquely map the node's ID into the range 1 to *n*, inclusive, without conflicts (i.e., mapping multiple nodes' IDs into the same integer between 1 and *n* is forbidden).
 This mapping, via the dictionary ADT, allows edges (or references to edge objects) to be stored in a 2-D matrix of edges (or references to edge objects).

 Yet another implementation style: If the node and the edge contain various information each, a separate container of node objects is needed to augment information stored in a 2-D matrix of edge objects.

-Compared to the edge list, and just like the adjacency list, the adjacency matrix adds extra information to enable edges incident on a given node to be found.
+Compared to the edge list, and just like the adjacency list, the adjacency matrix adds extra information to enable adjacent nodes (connected by an edge, between pairs of nodes) to be found in constant time
 \\cite[pp. 605]{Goodrich2011}